-With unlimited potential for ski lines and descents, the backcountry is where the heart of every true skier resides.
-The shift from resort skiing to the backcountry has taken off in recent years and our beginner backcountry ski course will give you the foundational skills you need to get out of the lift lines.
+With unlimited potential for ski descents, the backcountry is where the heart of every true skier resides.
+The shift from resort skiing and boarding to the backcountry has taken off in recent years and our beginner backcountry ski and splitboard course will give you the foundational skills you need to get out of the lift lines.

-Our certified ski guides will teach you how to use the gear, travel on ‘skins’ and backcountry skiing technique in this course.
-Whether your objective is to ski untracked backcountry powder or to experience the beauty of alpine ski touring, this weekend course will introduce you to one of the fastest growing winter activities in the world.
+Our certified guides will teach you to use the gear, how to route find, and to backcountry ski on this course.
+Whether your objective is to find untracked backcountry powder or to experience the beauty of alpine ski touring or splitboarding, this weekend course will introduce you to one of the fastest-growing winter activities in the world.

-The opportunity for backcountry skiing in Banff, Canmore, Kananaskis and Lake Louise is nearly limitless.
-Discover this magnificent sport and learn the skills to get out backcountry skiing where its ‘fresh tracks’ nearly every run.
-Caution: You may never return to a ski hill again!
+The opportunity for backcountry skiing in Banff, Canmore, Kananaskis, and Lake Louise is nearly limitless.
+Discover this magnificent sport and learn the skills to get out into the backcountry where it’s ‘fresh tracks’ nearly every run.
+Caution: You may never return to a ski resort again!

 There is a definite difference between resort skiing and backcountry skiing.
-To maximize the field time, we meet you on Friday night at our office to discuss gear and start our course overview.
-This saves a lot of time for the next day so we can head right out to the mountains for some skiing.
+To maximize the field time, we meet you on the evening of Day 1 at our office to discuss gear and start our course overview.
+This saves time on the following day so we can head straight to the mountains.

 Sample Course Agenda & Curriculum